GroceryAid supports grocery colleagues who give care to, or who are cared for by others in their household.

-Expert support through our confidential 24/7 Helpline
+- In the moment emotional support through our confidential 24/7 Helpline

-Applicant caring for a family member of their household or being cared for will be identified by receipt of Carers Allowance or Carers Credit or benefit of the cared person such as SSP, ESA, PIP, DLA or an employer-supported application.
+- Applicant caring for a family member of their household or being cared for will be identified by receipt of Carers Allowance or Carers Credit or benefit of the cared person such as SSP, ESA, PIP, DLA or an employer-supported application.

-Financial assistance depends on individual circumstances
+- Financial assistance depends on individual circumstances